Updated 2026-03-08

 Email marketing for SaaS with AI content generation and native Stripe integration.
 Not mobile-first like Braze, but purpose-built for SaaS email marketing at a fraction of the price.

 Sequenzy focuses exclusively on email — no push notifications, no in-app messaging — but does it exceptionally well for SaaS use cases.
 The AI generates entire email sequences from a description of your goals, and native Stripe integration means your subscription events automatically trigger the right campaigns.
-At $49/mo for 10k subscribers vs Braze's $5,000+/mo, it's a completely different price tier for teams whose primary channel is email.
+At $49/mo for 120k emails vs Braze's $5,000+/mo, it's a completely different price tier for teams whose primary channel is email.

 Visit